leviuswafula/LeviusW.com/README.md

 # LeviusW.com
 # 💫 About Me:
-I'm Software developer @ShulePress<br>Looking forward to collaborate on any SE.projects<br>Can help in Laravel related projecs<br>I'm currently larning Laravel.<br>Can help in responsive web development.
+I'm Software developer @ShulePress<br>Looking forward to collaborate on any dev.projects<br>Can help in Laravel related projecs<br>I'm currently larning Laravel.<br>Can help in responsive web development.

 ## 🌐 Socials: